akhikhl/multiproject-git-gradle/README.md

 Iterates all projects described in [configuration](#configuring-projects), checks each project, whether it exists, then:

-1. If project does not exist, it is cloned from [git-location](#configuring-git-locations).
+1. If project does not exist, it is cloned from [git-repository](#configuring-git-repositories).

-2. If project exists, it is pulled from [git-location](#configuring-git-locations).
+2. If project exists, it is pulled from [git-repository](#configuring-git-repositories).

 ###buildExamples task